spacelift-io/user-documentation/docs/vendors/terraform/external-modules.md

 ## Dedicated third-party registries

-For users storing their modules in dedicated external private registries, like [Terraform Cloud's one](https://www.terraform.io/docs/cloud/registry/index.html){: rel="nofollow"}, you will need to supply credentials in the `.terraformrc` file - this approach is documented in the [official documentation](https://www.terraform.io/docs/cli/config/config-file.html#credentials){: rel="nofollow"}.
+For users storing their modules in dedicated external private registries, like [HCP Terraform's one](https://developer.hashicorp.com/terraform/cloud-docs/registry){: rel="nofollow"}, you will need to supply credentials in the `.terraformrc` file - this approach is documented in the [documentation](https://opentofu.org/docs/cli/config/config-file/#credentials){: rel="nofollow"}.

 In order to facilitate that, we've introduced a special mechanism for extending the CLI configuration that does not even require using `before_init` hooks.
 You can read more about it [here](cli-configuration.md).